-It’s a common question among many athletes whether doing sports for sever diseases helps a person relive from disease or increase its impact.
-Well, the answer to this question is not that simple, in order to understand the answer of this serious question, you have to read all the article.
+It’s a common question among many athletes whether doing sports for severe diseases helps a person relieve from disease or increases its impact.
+Well, the answer to this question is not that simple; to understand the answer to this profound question, you have to read all the articles.
 Sever Disease is an inflammation of the growth plate at the back of the heel and can be painful for children who are active in sports.
 It is recommended that children with Sever’s disease reduce or stop activities that involve running and jumping until the pain subsides.
 Low-impact activities such as swimming, biking, or walking can be alternatives.
-It is important to stretch the calf muscles and Achilles tendon as part of a treatment plan.
+Stretching the calf muscles and Achilles tendon is essential as a treatment plan.

 What Exercise Can You Do With Severe Diseases?